 My husband and I recently visited Myakka River State Park, one of the State’s oldest parks for an afternoon bike ride.
 We entered the park from the South Park Entrance off SR 72.
-The entrance fee for the two of us was a very reasonable $6.00 and is collected at the Ranger Station just inside the Park entrance.
+The entrance fee is collected at the Ranger Station just inside the Park entrance.
 Myakka River State Park is a National Gold Medal Winner, Florida State Parks – “America’s First Two-Time Winner”.
 The park has a 7-mile scenic drive that winds through the park and along Upper Myakka Lake and over 39 miles of hiking trails.
 Be sure to stop by the Visitor Center just past the Ranger Station.
 You’ll find videos and exhibits about the Parks habitat and wildlife.
 There are several picnic areas and primitive campsites and log cabins for rent within the park, as well as horse trails.
 There is no swimming in the park – there are signs throughout warning visitors of alligators in park waters.
 Pets are welcome but must be kept on a 6-foot leash.

 We drove our car to the north end of the park, near the North gate (open on weekends & state holidays only) and parked in the shaded Clay Gully picnic area.
 This end of the park is quieter than the South entrance, plus it allowed us to get in a longer ride – 14 miles roundtrip.
 The Parks paved roadway is shaded by a hammock of oaks and palms and provides enough shade to keep you cool, although I think that Florida’s summer heat would make a hike less enjoyable.
 We made various stops throughout our ride so that we could take in the natural habitat; the river, lake, wetlands, prairies and hammocks.
 The Birdwalk boardwalk provided a nice opportunity to walk a short distance over wetland to view birds.
 There were a hundred or so ibis and a few black vultures and herons on the day we visited.